rancher/rancher-docs/versioned_docs/version-2.8/reference-guides/rancher-webhook.md

     --set extraEnv[0].value=103.0.2+up0.4.3
 ```

-After doing this, the webhook field in the UI should be the value specified in the `helm` command, and the above `kubectl get settings` command should have the same value in the `VALUE` column.
+As a result, the webhook field in the UI should have the value specified in the `helm` command, and the above `kubectl get settings` command should have the same value in the `VALUE` column.

 If you're running Rancher via a Docker installation, you need to stop and delete the `rancher/rancher` container, and then rerun the `docker run` command, adding the command-line option `--env CATTLE_RANCHER_WEBHOOK_VERSION=<WEBHOOK-VERSION>` somewhere before `rancher/rancher:<VERSION>`.
 For example: